Ruhi-Kass/Eskalate_tasks/ai-code-review-assignment/submission_template.md

 ### Testing Considerations
 If you were to test this function, what areas or scenarios would you focus on, and why?

- -Make sure if the list has only None values, it doesn't crash but returns 0.0 -Make sure if the list has empty values it doesn't crash but return 0.0
+ - Make sure if the list has only None values, it doesn't crash but returns 0.0
+ - Make sure if the list has empty values it doesn't crash but return 0.0
- - when there are mixed values that it makes sure it ignores the None and non numerical values -if there are strings that look like numbers, to make sure it is included in the average and make sure it doesn't crash over strings that don't look like numbers and ignore them while calcuating
+ - When there are mixed values that it makes sure it ignores the None and non numerical values
+ - If there are strings that look like numbers, to make sure it is included in the average and make sure it doesn't crash over strings that don't look like numbers and ignore them while calcuating

 ## 3) Explanation Review & Rewrite